-These stories illustrate some of the successes that the WIEGO Network and our partners have achieved in helping informal workers access their rights and improve the conditions of their work and lives.
-(While they represent success at the time they were written, things on the ground change continuously.)
+These stories illustrate some successes that the WIEGO Network and its partners have achieved in helping informal workers access their rights and improve the conditions of their work and lives.

 Winning Legal Rights for Home-Based Workers in Thailand